Ho1yShif/Snow-It-All/README.md

 # Snow-It-All

-My Zackathon 2025 project: a chatbot that transforms negative energy into motivation
+My Zackathon 2025 project: a chatbot that transforms negative energy into motivation.

 ## Running Snow-It-All